lovethisgame/drop/docs/guide.md

 * Every View should be as logic unaware and thin as possible, delegating all the business to Mediators.
 * Views should know nothing on Mediators they're assigned to, be totally separate from the system, and may only:
  - include other views;
- - broadcast events of special type `ViewEvent` caught by Mediators;
+ - define signals caught by Mediators;
  - expose public methods to set properties or apply data providers.
 * In turn, every Mediator must:
  - perform a business logic only of a single View it has been assigned to;